-In our broad Addiction Psychiatry residency program, you'll learn and grow in diverse settings.
+In our broad Addiction Psychiatry fellowship program, you'll learn and grow in diverse settings.

 Fully accredited by the Accreditation Council for Graduate Medical Education (ACGME), our program primarily provides a clinical training experience with a diverse patient population diagnosed and treated in multiple settings, including:

-- Inpatient, outpatient, consultation and residential services of a university hospital
+- Inpatient, outpatient and consultation at a university hospital

 - A Veterans Affairs medical center